The True History That Shaped The US In Modern Warfare

 That makes it easier to sell to taxpayers not as endless war spending, but as employment, technology, local investment, and national insurance.
 At the same time, Americans consistently rank national security as their top foreign-policy priority, which helps keep the system politically durable even when the foreign interventions themselves are costly and controversial.
 In simple terms, the U.S. military machine survives economically because too many jobs, contracts, industries, and political incentives are tied to it, and psychologically because voters are told that global dominance is safer than pulling back.

-What makes this system so durable is not only money or military power, but repetition.
 Before World War II, propaganda was often blunt, state-led, and openly political.
 In the modern era, the same basic psychological conditioning is more diffuse, more polished, and far more constant, arriving through films, series, news cycles, streaming platforms, celebrity culture, video games, and social media.
 Over time, that steady entertainment-led bombardment teaches audiences who to fear, who to trust, who the “good guys” are, and which violence feels justified before they have consciously examined any of it.
-That is how narrative power works in practice: not by forcing belief in one moment, but by normalising a worldview over years until military dominance, permanent enemies, and endless intervention begin to feel less like political choices and more like common sense.

 What this has produced inside the United States is a more extreme form of negative partisanship, where many people are motivated less by love for their own side than by fear and disgust toward the other.